The Son I Knew Too Late: A Guide to Help You Survive and Thrive

 This book can give parents and readers everywhere new, more conscious tools for helping kids navigate the sometime rough current of life.
 In this way, Jon’s life is not over.
 He remains a teacher, not a tragedy.
 And, Erikson’s life and insights can live on, making what was unconscious conscious in ways that benefit every child born forever.
 Understanding what we innocently missed at each stage of development can help children and adults alike experience greater life wholeness, joy and fulfillment.

 “I wish my parents had read this book before they raised me!”

 “Sally’s personal stories about her son are woven together with real world advice and psychological research.
 I think anyone can relate to this book both emotionally and practically.
 It’s also good advice for anyone trying to raise a kid.” — Shannon

 “The story was gripping, astonishing and profoundly moving.
 And the insights were priceless: how to work with and heal children who have experienced major traumas like domestic violence, divorce, sexual abuse and bullying.
 Concrete ways to support kids through each stage of development.
 How to show children they matter and help them develop emotional resilience.
 And powerful, compassionate, effective ways to work with a child, friend or loved one (or yourself) who is suicidal.
 With the skyrocketing suicide rates, I wish this powerful, accessible book was in every home and library in the country!”

 Sally’s book is available on Amazon The Son I Knew Too Late: A Guide to Help You Survive and Thrive and is also available at Barnes & Noble).
-You can also get a personally signed copy by ordering directly from the author.
+You can also get a personally signed copy by ordering directly from the author below.